mKenfenheuer/PUBGApiClient/README.md

        var rankedPlayerStats = await pubgApiClient.GetRankedSeasonStats("steam", account.c0e530e9b7244b358def282782f893af", "division.bro.official.pc-2018-07");

 ## The usage guide mentioned caching?
 What about caching?
 Do i have to implement this on my own?
 No. The Api client handles this for you.
+By default `InMemoryRequestCache` is used.
 You can supply an `IRequestCache` to the constructor of the `PUBGApiClient` like below:

+    //This is the default behaviour of new PUBGApiClient(ApiConstants.AuthToken).
+This is just for illustration purposes!
     InMemoryRequestCache inMemoryRequestCache = new InMemoryRequestCache();
     PUBGApiClient pubgApiClient = new PUBGApiClient(ApiConstants.AuthToken, inMemoryRequestCache);